 The Mother Road in McLean County

 Route 66 connects Chicago, Illinois, to Santa Monica, California.
-Federal legislation commissioned the route on November 11, 1926.
-This united sporadic stretches of road under one smooth coat of asphalt, making cross-country travel faster and easier than ever.
+Federal legislation commissioned the route on November 11, 1926, uniting sporadic stretches of road under one smooth coat of asphalt.
+It made cross-country travel faster and easier than ever.

 The route spans approximately 2,400 miles through eight states.
 Illinois, Missouri, Kansas, Oklahoma, Texas, New Mexico, Arizona, and California all lay claim to a part of the iconic highway.